Chandan9898Kumar/Reducer/README.md

  If you find yourself keeping track of multiple pieces of state that rely on complex logic, useReducer may be useful.
 `The useReducer Hook returns the current stateand a dispatchmethod.`

+`One good use case for useReducer is when you have multiple pieces of state that rely on each other.`